Site location and ownership

 Some 74 per cent of the Jambué Rainforest Reserve reserve remains covered by undisturbed primary forest.
 Unfortunately the high biodiversity levels of forests in this corner of Ecuador are almost matched by the severity of the threat of deforestation that hangs over them.

 Logging, fires and demand for increased grazing and agricultural land are the dominant drivers of deforestation in this region, with logging the primary concern at Jambué Rainforest Reserve itself.

 Around 7.5 per cent of the property was cleared of trees by its owner prior to NCEcuador’s intervention and existing logging rights would have been excercised had the property not been purchased for conservation.

 Further forest destruction and degradation would result in huge biodiversity loss and the release of greenhouse gases.
 The forested slopes have also been identified by the downstream municipality of Zamora its key source of clean water.
 The initiative here is supported by the WLT Carbon Balanced programme.

 Carbon Balanced Programme

-In 2010 the Municipality of Zamora (MoZ) became part of the southern Ecuador Regional Water Fund (FORAGUA), a financial trust developed by NCI and seven regional Municipalities.
+In 2010 the Municipality of Zamora became part of the southern Ecuador Regional Water Fund (FORAGUA), a financial trust developed by NCEcuador and seven regional Municipalities.
 Through this, a levy on water users will be used to protect and manage habitats of conservation value that play a direct role in the supply of water to local residents.